 Generally:

-• If your odds DRIFT (rise) by the start of the event, then you have failed to beat the Closing Line.
-Your bet doesn’t have value.
+- If your betting odds DRIFT (rise) by the start of the event, then you have failed to beat the Closing Line.
+Your bet doesn’t have value as it goes inplay.

-• If odds STEAM (fall) by the start of the event, then you have beaten the Closing Line.
-Your bet has value.
+- If your betting odds STEAM (fall) by the start of the event, then you have beaten the Closing Line.
+Your bet has value as it goes inplay.

 Therefore the Closing Line can be used to check whether any selection criteria, betting system, tipster service or other approach is likely to be profitable or not.
 Furthermore it can help to identify false-positives (losing strategies on a good run), and a false-negatives (winning strategies on a bad run).